asaasdev/asaas-api-sdk-java/examples/README.md

-# asaasjavasdk
+# apisdk

-A basic example of how to use the asaasjavasdk package.
+A basic example of how to use the apisdk package.

 ## Build and Run